Manu Adventure 4 Days

 Day 3: Palotoa Ecological Reserve (exploring)

-(Exploring) this day, we’ll explore the jungle on our vast trail system, carrying a small day pack including our lunch.
+On the third day of Manu Adventure, we will explore the jungle on our vast trail system.
+You will just be carrying your essentials during the tour and boxed lunch in a small day pack.
 On the way, we will see many different kinds of animals such as monkeys, collared peccaries and birds such as eagles, parrots and toucans, medicinal plants, and giant trees.
 We might also have time to swim and fish; after the darkness, we will search for caiman eyes .
-We will spend the night in our comfortable lodge.
+You will spend the night in our comfortable lodge.

 Day 4: Palotoa Ecological Reserve / Cusco:

-We’ll get up very early to return to Atalaya by boat, where our private bus will be waiting to take us back to Cusco.
+On this last day of our Manu Adventure, we will start early.
+After having breakfast, we will return to Atalaya by boat.
+Here our private bus will be waiting to take us back to Cusco.
 We will arrive to Cusco in the evening.

 IMAGES MANU ADVENTURE